Hatchery Permitting and Reporting

 Fish Transport Permits (FTPs)

-Fish Transport Permits are required to transport, possess, export from the state, or release into the waters of the state, any live fish or eggs.
+Fish Transport Permits are required to transport, possess, export from the state, or release into the waters of the state, any aquatic organism.
 Permits are subject to a department review that takes approximately 45 days.
 Reviewers may make recommendations as to whether the permit should be issued.
 Fish transport permits are valid for a fixed term identified in the permit.

 - Fish Transport Permits Application Process and Additional Information